-(a) General effect of acquisitions
+General effect of acquisitions

-Wah Nam International plans to be a developer of strategic mining assets in politically stable, mineral resource-rich countries.
-The Offer and the FerrAus Offer represent a significant step for Wah Nam International in achieving this plan.
-If the Offer and the FerrAus Offer are successful, to Wah Nam International's knowledge, it will be the only HKEx listed company developing a significant Australian hematite iron ore deposit.
+The Company plans to be a developer of strategic mining assets in politically stable, mineral resource-rich countries.
+The Takeover Offers represent a significant step for the Company in achieving this plan.
+If the Takeover Offers are successful, to the Company's knowledge, it will be the only HKEx listed company developing significant Australian hematite iron ore deposits.

-(b) Effect of acquisitions on Wah Nam International's capital structure
+Effect of acquisitions on the Company's capital structure

-If the IPO is oversubscribed and the Offer and the FerrAus Offer are accepted by all Brockman Resources Shareholders and FerrAus Shareholders, based on the number of Wah Nam International Shares, Brockman Resources Shares and FerrAus Shares on issue as at 9 November 2010, Wah Nam International will have 8,228,006,805 fully paid shares on issue of which:
+If the Offer is oversubscribed and the Takeover Offers are successful, based on the number of Shares, Brockman Resources Shares and FerrAus Shares on issue as at 9 November 2010, the Company will have 8,228,006,805 fully paid Shares on issue of which:

-3,316,972,380 (representing approximately 40.3% of the total fully paid ordinary shares on issue following the IPO being oversubscribed, 100% acceptance of the Offer and the FerrAus Offer) will represent shares issued to accepting Brockman Resources Shareholders; and • 988,598,940 (representing approximately 12.0% of the total fully paid ordinary shares on issue following the IPO being oversubscribed, 100% acceptance of the Offer and the FerrAus Offer) would represent shares issued to accepting FerrAus Shareholders.
+- 3,316,972,380 (representing approximately 40.3% of the total fully paid ordinary shares on issue following the Offer being oversubscribed and 100% acceptance of Takeover Offers) will represent Shares issued to Brockman Resources Shareholders pursuant to the Brockman Resources Takeover Offer. - 988,598,940 (representing approximately 12.0% of the total fully paid ordinary shares on issue following the Offer being oversubscribed and 100% acceptance of Takeover Offers) will represent Shares issued to FerrAus Shareholders pursuant to the FerrAus Takeover Offer.